Intro to Academic Reps

 Student Rep Coordinator

-Get in touch with Kate, the Student Rep Coordinator if you are rep who would like any guidance, support or training.
+Get in touch with Kate, the Student Rep Coordinator if you would like to know more about being a rep.

-This is a fortnightly meeting of Academic Reps from across faculties, departments, and schools to explore current issues and campaigns, seek advice from relevant SU staff, and to discuss and feed into university-wide educational conversations.
+This is a fortnightly meeting of Academic Reps from across faculties, departments, and schools, where we explore current issues and campaigns, seek advice from relevant SU staff, and discuss and feed into university-wide educational conversations.
+University staff and student campaigners occasionally attend to seek feedback or support with a project .
 It’s also a space to suggest policy for the SU on how the sabbs can better campaign at a university-level for educational improvement.